Yoeori/magister-ical/README.md

 If your want to start the application in a subfolder make sure the variable `NODE_SUBURL` is set.

 ## Contributing
-I'm trying to keep the application running for as long as I can but this will be my last year at high school and I won't be needing it anymore when I'm done so of course contributions are more then welcome in the form of a pull request! :smile:
+Of course contributions are more then welcome in the form of a pull request! :smile: